Products, Reviews & Recommendations

 Please note, pink noise, despite being proven most helpful for sleep, is not recommended for babies under the age of 6 months.

 Darkness via Black Out Shades or Curtains

-I know one of the old wives’ tales is “get them use to sleeping in bright light and loud noise so they aren’t sensitive later”.
+I know one of the old wives’ tales is “get them used to sleeping in bright light and loud noise so they aren’t sensitive later”.
 Thanks, Grandma, for that advice but science has come to a different conclusion.
-We are light sensitive creatures, biologically driven by sun light, which is why daylight-saving time and jet lag is so hard on our bodies.
-Knowing that daylight send the signal to stay awake in our brains, why would we try to fight our body’s natural reaction.
+We are light-sensitive creatures, biologically driven by sunlight, which is why daylight-saving time and jet lag is so hard on our bodies.
+Knowing that daylight sends the signal to stay awake in our brains, why would we try to fight our body’s natural reaction.
 So, creating a dark enough sleep space can not only make it easier for a baby or child to fall asleep, but it can help them stay asleep longer!
-This can also be very helpful for naps and during longer days of the year.
+This can also be very helpful for naps and during long days of the year.

 How dark is dark enough?

 Often parents mention to me that they have curtains or shades up, but they aren’t sure if the room is getting dark enough.
 So how dark does it really need to be?

 Go into the room, close the door and curtain and sit in the room for 5-10 minutes, to let your eyes completely adjust.
 Can you clearly identify everything in the room?
 Then it’s way too bright!
 Once you let your eyes adjust, it should be so dark that it’s hard to see your hand in front of your face.
 YES – that dark, really!